 Who I am.

 I studied English at both Dickinson College and Flagler College before graduating early honors with my Bachelor of Arts in 2013.
-I received my certificate in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies through Cornell University in 2016.
-I continuously pursue my own independent, informal education in various subjects of interest pertaining to peace advocacy.
+During my undergraduate career, I also dabbled in creative writing classes and women's & gender studies courses.
+I received my certificate in nutrition through Cornell University in 2016.
+For the past few years, I've worked in marketing and communications, helping businesses, organizations, and individuals find their voice and engage their audience.

 To get in touch, please email me at firstname.lastname@example.org.